-The Public Defender’s Office employs one attorney who serves as a guardian ad litem (a lawyer appointed to advocate for the best interests of a child) in custody, parentage, educational neglect, and neglect/dependency cases.
-The Metro Guardian ad Litem (GAL) Program began in 1998 in order to ensure that a legally trained advocate would stand up for children’s best interest in pivotal court proceedings.
-The Program handles 40 to 60 cases at any given time and typically deals with more than 150 cases each year.
+The Public Defender’s Office has attorneys on staff who serve as guardian ad litem (a lawyer appointed to advocate for the best interests of a child) in custody, parentage, educational neglect and neglect/dependency cases in Juvenile Court.
+The Metro Guardian ad litem (GAL) Program began in 1998 in an effort to ensure that specially trained attorneys would advocate for children’s best interest in juvenile court proceedings.
+The Metro GAL Program handles up to 80 clients at any given time.

 The Court may, on its own, determine that appointment of a guardian ad litem is appropriate and appoint our Program; or a party to a case may request appointment of a GAL and the Court then appoint our Program.
 The court also appoints attorneys not a part of this Program to serve as GALs.
 Once appointed, all GALs are attorneys for the child- the GAL does not represent the court or the parents.